 Gregory James Smith

-Gregory James Smith works with home health and hospice agencies, provider networks, medical and technology enterprises, nonprofits, medical practices, physical therapy practices, chiropractic practices, dental practices, rehabilitation agencies, and related trade, professional, and charitable organizations.
+Gregory James Smith is Special Counsel at Caplan & Earnest.
+He works with home health and hospice agencies, provider networks, medical and technology enterprises, nonprofits, medical practices, physical therapy practices, chiropractic practices, dental practices, rehabilitation agencies, and related trade, professional, and charitable organizations.
 He also has extensive legal experience in business matters, including mergers, acquisitions, entity organization and operation, and contracting and regulatory compliance.

-Gregory’s knowledge of health care and legal expertise has earned him teaching and counsel appointments, as well as a seat on the board of directors for Continuing Legal Education in Colorado, Inc. for twenty years.
+Mr. Smith’s knowledge of health care and legal expertise has earned him teaching and counsel appointments, as well as a seat on the board of directors for Continuing Legal Education in Colorado, Inc. for more than 20 years.
 He is an affiliate faculty member in health care ethics at Regis University, an adjunct faculty member in the University of Denver’s graduate program in health care management, an adjunct faculty member at the School of Law of Loyola University Chicago and an adjunct instructor at the Medical College of Wisconsin.
-In addition, he is counsel for the Hospice and Palliative Care Association of the Rockies; general counsel for the Home Care Association of Colorado; and general counsel for the American Physical Therapy Association’s Colorado Chapter.
+In addition, Mr. Smith is counsel for the Hospice and Palliative Care Association of the Rockies, general counsel for the Home Care Association of Colorado, and general counsel for the American Physical Therapy Association’s Colorado Chapter.

-After receiving his bachelor’s degree from Colorado College, Gregory earned his juris doctorate from Cornell Law School.
-Throughout his legal career, he has continued to advance his education, earning a certificate in bioethics from Georgetown University’s Kennedy Institute of Ethics; a master’s degree in interdisciplinary humanities from the University of Colorado; and a master’s degree and a doctor of bioethics degree from the Stritch School of Medicine’s Neiswanger Institute for Bioethics and Health Policy at Loyola University Chicago.
+After earning his bachelor’s degree from Colorado College, Mr. Smith earned his juris doctorate from Cornell Law School.
+Throughout his legal career, he has continued to advance his education, earning a certificate in bioethics from Georgetown University’s Kennedy Institute of Ethics, a master’s degree in interdisciplinary humanities from the University of Colorado, and a master’s degree and a doctor of bioethics degree from the Stritch School of Medicine’s Neiswanger Institute for Bioethics and Health Policy at Loyola University Chicago.
 He has also completed graduate work in the Ignatian Scholars Program at Regis University.

 - Loyola University Chicago, Neiswanger Institute for Bioethics and Health Policy, Stritch School of Medicine, M.A. and D.B.E.